 You can make bone broth ahead of time and freeze it in serving size.
-Eating bone broth speed up healing process and keeps moms hydrated.
+Eating bone broth speeds up the healing process and keeps moms hydrated.

 10. Essential herbs for pregnancy and postpartum

-While you are still pregnant, make sure you have two spice herb in your pantry at all times.
+While you are pregnant, ensure you have two spice herbs in your pantry at all times.

 Cumin seeds help significantly improve milk supply for breastfeeding moms.
 You can also add cumin seeds while you cook the bone broth.

-During pregnancy and postpartum, you can prepare cumin seeds water and drink throughout the day.
+During pregnancy and postpartum, you can prepare cumin seeds in water and drink them throughout the day.
 Cumin seed water helps with digestion and promotes lactation for nursing moms.

-Fennel seeds are the only best home remedy to fight gas issues for mom and the baby.
+Fennel seeds are the only best home remedy to fight gas issues for the mom and the baby.
 Eating a tsp of fennel seeds for the first several weeks helps moms with bloating.
-Add it in your postpartum snack basket, and your baby is not going to wake-up crying due to sudden gas pain.
+Add it to your postpartum snack basket, and your baby is not going to wake up crying due to sudden gas pain.

 11. Understand baby sleep before you give birth

-If you ask any mom about the toughest part of motherhood, the answer would be sleep deprivation.
+If you ask any mom about motherhood’s toughest part, the answer is sleep deprivation.
 Managing sleep with a newborn is not an easy feat.
-Newborns may seem like sleeping all day but as the days go by, they become more active.
+Newborns may seem to sleep all day, but as the days go by, they become more active.

-As a mom, you must understand how newborns sleep pattern works.
+As a mom, you must understand how newborns’ sleep pattern works.
 Once the baby is here, you are busy adjusting.
 Utilize your time learning about baby sleep while you are still pregnant.
-That way, you can rule out baby sleep issues later – if she develops any.
+You can rule out baby sleep issues later – if she develops any.